 Needless to say, by the end of the night I ended up in the ER.
 I was admitted and had to stay in the hospital until a few days ago.
 I can’t tell you for sure what happened.
 The doctors don’t even know.
 I can only relate to you the difference in what I normally do and how I know I should care for my body and what happens when I don’t.
 I talk all the time about how our health is directly related to what we eat.
 I should have listened to myself speak!
 I know my body and I know what’s best for me.
 I grow and eat organically and true grass fed or pastured because I have to.
 My health depends on it.
 I watched my husband stress over me while I was hospitalized.
 I don’t want to put him or my children through that!
 Diet equals health!
 I could have chosen not to share this information, but we all make mistakes and do things we know we shouldn’t.
 Hopefully this information will be helpful to someone else.

 So as soon as I feel up to it, I will be making a trip out to Working Cows Dairy to get what I believe is the best organic dairy products offered locally in our area.
 Not too long ago we took a trip out to Gaucho Farms and as soon as her lamb comes in, she has our business.
 I am eating produce from our garden and will make sure that our meats come from local trusted sources.
-My honey always comes from Horton Farms and if we’re not growing it, I go to Bain Home Gardens to get it.
+If we’re not growing it, I go to Bain Home Gardens to get it.
 Sometimes we have to learn the hard way in order to get the lesson.
 I know I still have a long way to go with the doctors and all, but I can at least do my part by trying to eat myself well!